(poe'' sa kon' a zole)

 What SIDE EFFECTS can this medicine cause?

-Posaconazole injection may cause side effects.
+Posaconazole may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 - chills or shaking